kelset/reactriot2017-overlooper/README.md

 ### The actual project

-The current base idea is a gaming community platform [WIP].
+The current base idea is a "help people find people for share common interest" sort of website - for details about how things are going go check the [roadmap](./ROADMAP.md).